“Why go? Is it worth going?” – these were the most common questions about South Sudan.

 Most importantly, keep in mind that South Sudan doesn’t really have almost any tourists.
 While there are a few guides and some people have arrived, it’s mostly aid workers and missionaries who have their own thing going.

-The infrastructure is next to none, so your camping situation is basic as you’re sleeping among cows, cow dung, and eat whatever is there to eat.
+The infrastructure is next to none, so your camping situation is basic as you’re sleeping among cows, cow dung, and eating whatever is there to eat.

 Hence why your trip might not go exactly according to plan.
 Similar to Eritrea, permits are given at the last minute and your itinerary is subject to change.